Puppy Club & Puppy Plus Training

 A well socialised puppy is also able to adapt easier and focus more should you decide to progress on to further training.

 Not all puppy owners are able to expose their puppy to a variety of people, animals or locations during this limited period which is why we run “Puppy Club” on Saturday mornings.
-It is an opportunity for your puppy to play with other puppies, meeting new people, play with different toys and learn basic skills such as (to name a few) play and puppy manners, recall, noise desensitisation and focus.
+It is an opportunity for your puppy to play with other puppies, meeting new people, play with different toys and learn basic skills such as (to name a few) play and puppy manners, noise desensitisation and focus.